nibasya/CO2-mini-GUI/README.md

 c) Export data as a CSV file.

 d) Save plot image.
 Supported type is: BMP, GIF, JPEG, PNG.

+e) Can switch temperature between degC and degF.i

 # Notes
 The software will automatically detects connection / disconnection of CO2mini.
 You do not need to restart the software on re-connection.